reritom/Flask-Microservice-Tutorial/README.md

 The scope of our system is for handling the booking of three different type of continuous resource, the self-driving car, lorry, and truck.

 We want to be able to register a new instance of each to represent when one has been added into circulation, and we want to be able to delete them to represent when they have been decommissioned.

-For the UI, we want a simple interface that allows us to list each type of resource, add or delete instances of the resource, list the allocations, and add or delete allocations.
+We then want to be able to allocate and deallocate any of them.

 ## System definition?
 Before starting, we should define our system to some extent and define how we expect the user to be able interact with it.
 We do this using UML diagrams and sequence diagrams respectively.